 You can purchase topicals that contain medications like NSAIDs, and these are available over-the-counter or through prescription.
 However, if you're looking for an herbal option, there are natural pain-relief creams, too.

-So, what is a natural pain-relief cream?
 Products in this category typically contain menthol, camphor, capsaicin and salicylates, Harmandeep Singh, MD, an interventional pain medicine physician at the Hospital for Special Surgery, tells LIVESTRONG.com.
-These all work in different ways to quell discomfort but generally desensitize nerves, warm or cool the area, or improve blood flow.
+These all work in different ways to quell discomfort but generally desensitize nerves, warm or cool the area or improve blood flow.

 How We Chose